"Unruly" passenger forces Southwest flight to make emergency landing in Arkansas

 After landing in Little Rock, the passenger was removed from the flight, the airline spokesperson said.
 The plane was met by officers with both the Transportation Security Administration and local law enforcement, the FAA said.

-No further details on the incident were confirmed.
+The FBI also confirmed to CBS News that it was investigating the incident.
+No further details were confirmed.
 The suspect's identity and the charges they might face were not immediately provided.

 The plane had departed William P. Hobby Airport, and was headed for John Glenn Columbus International Airport when it was diverted, the FAA said.